jsboak/sequential-commands-plugin/README.md

 ![Screen Shot 2022-03-16 at 11 27 20 AM](https://user-images.githubusercontent.com/11511251/158661436-391f4134-b96d-4606-898f-34938d9ccad1.png)

 Optionally select the **`Strict Host Key Checking`** checkbox to choose whether or not Rundeck checks that the remote-node is in the `known_hosts` file.

-Run the following command to built the jar file:

-`./gradlew clean build`

-# Install
-Copy the `SEQUENTIAL-COMMANDS-x.y.x.jar` file to the `$RDECK_BASE/libext/` directory inside your Rundeck installation.

-Or you can upload the jar file as described [here](https://docs.rundeck.com/docs/learning/howto/calling-apis.html#community-version-prerequisite).